unisonweb/oss-transcripts/README.md

 @unison/base/main> edit 1-8000
 ```

-## Code style conventions

-If your library has specific naming or code style conventions that may be useful for code-completion agents to follow, for example, "everything prefixed with an underscore in this library should be considered an implementation detail", please mention them here.
 `````

 3. Run the `ucm transcript` command from the root of this project to generate Unison code from the transcript file: